 LSTN Headphones provide a hearing aid for a child in need for every pair of headphone sold.
 Inspired by her friend Bridget Hilton who cofounded the LSTN Headphone, Brittany Hodak of ZinePak defines success as contributing hundreds of volunteer hours and good deeds to the world.
 She challenged her team to improve happiness, wellbeing, or health of one person every week in 2014 while planning and launching a new app and working hard to reach 5 million new users.
 The result is the ten-person team reaching out to 520 people in the community in a year.

-Steve Jobs does not measure success by the number of iPhones sold, but by poking the world around you and reshaping it into something you think is better in several industries such as launching personal computers, digital amination, MP3 players, smartphones, online app stores and then tablets.
+Steve Jobs does not use the number of iPhones sold as a metric to measure company’s success, but by poking the world around you and reshaping it into something you think is better in several industries such as launching personal computers, digital amination, MP3 players, smartphones, online app stores and then tablets.

 Sally Field, in 1985, gripped her Oscar and told the Academy, “You like me!
 You really like me!”
 The box office success of her movies seems unimportant to her compared to the official symbol of respect and recognition from members of her profession.
 The power of approval as a measure of success can lie in gaining positive reviews by consumers of how much value your product and service has improve their lives.